leilei-/Engoo/README.md

 * Multiplayer is completely untested.
 It may not work.
 * Sometimes, resizing the window will cause it to become 1x1 instantly.
 * It's a bit sluggish because the new colored lighting code is not written in assembly.

+Some of the things that I want:

+* Skyboxes
+* MD2s
+* MD3s including multiple surfaces and tag extension support
+* IQMs
+* External TGA loading including 24-bit support
+* SPR32 including alpha channel support
+* MDO playback via DUMB or some other Free module player that doesn't suck (no Mikmod)
+* OGG playback also via DUMB via dumb_ogg
+* Model texture filtering
+* The DOS version working again
+* More versatile DirectDraw support, including support for 4bpp, 8bpp, and 16bpp surfaces in Windows 95
+* CPU speed detection so the extensive lookup table generation is disabled by default on anything less than 500mhz